 It just takes one breach to expose a company to great financial loss and to receive a tainted reputation.
 If retailers want to keep transforming their business with digital initiatives, they need to invest in strong cyber security.
-Business are more facilitated than ever.
+Businesses are more facilitated than ever.
 They are linked to 100s of vendors.
 This in turn exposes you to more threats.

 To address this growing need to cover digital risk, a new breed of service providers laser focused on detecting digital risk blind spots has emerged.
 Digital MDRs are focused on protecting businesses from cyber threats by comprehensively and continuously monitoring risk across digital channels: social, mobile and web.